mrbartix/btotp/README.md

 First, download the source code, using `git clone https://github.com/mrbartix/btotp.git`
 1. Open the terminal/cmd
 2. Make sure that you have python installed.
 Install it if you don't have it.
-3. Navigate to the directory which the unzipped source code is (using the terminal), and go to the main directory of this script (it's called auth)
+3. Navigate to the directory which the unzipped source code is (using the terminal)
-4. Inside auth run:
+4. Inside the main directory run:

 **Linux or Mac:**
 ```bash